-Eoin Dorgan Board member
+EOIN DORGAN Board member

-(Appointed September 2018 for a five-year term)
+(Appointed 6 September 2018 for a five-year term) Member of the Credit Committee

-Eoin Dorgan is a Principal Officer in the Banking Division in the Department of Finance, with responsibility for policies on Central Bank powers and functions, NTMAmanaged funding and investment strategies, and supporting the operation of the Financial Stability Group.
-He was previously Special Adviser to the Minister for Finance and Press Officer to the Minister and Department of Finance.
+Eoin Dorgan leads the Eurogroup Section in the Department of Finance, which supports the Minister for Finance in his role as President of Eurogroup.
+He has previously served in the Banking Division of the Department, as Special Adviser to the Minister for Finance and as Press Officer to the Minister and Department of Finance.
 He is a graduate of University College Dublin and Trinity College Dublin.

-Tom McAleese Board member
+TOM MCALEESE Board member